 Designed for long distance training, touring or just general commuting

 Continental Grand Prix 4 Season Road Tire

 The Continental Grand Prix 4 Season Road Tire has been around for quite a while now but has still to be matched in terms of quality, reliability and value for money.
-This sticky rubber compound really holds well on the road and these things are bullet proof when it comes to riding on bad surfaces, due to the layer of vectran in the tire makeup.
-These would have to be the best road bike tires on the market and are a firm favorite with cyclists the world over.
+This sticky rubber compound really holds well on the road and these things are bulletproof when it comes to riding on bad surfaces, due to the layer of Vectran in the tire makeup.
+These would have to be the best road bike tires on the market and are a firm favourite with cyclists the world over.

 The tires really are hard wearing and you can forget about punctures…